jcao-portfolio/hospital-provider-cost-data-analysis/README.md

 10. How does teaching hospital status affect finances?

 ## Objectives
+The objective of this study is to develop and showcase strong data analysis skills through a meaningful project addressing real-world healthcare data challenges.
+The insights derived from the analysis are intended to assist stakeholders in making informed decisions regarding hospital resource allocation, cost management, and regulatory oversight.

 - Data Cleaning & Preparation: Handle missing values, duplicates, and formatting issues to ensure reliable analysis.
 - Data Quality Checks: Identify outliers, validate data types, and confirm consistency across reporting periods.
 - Cost Trend Analysis: Explore hospital cost patterns across years, states, and provider types.